AI-english-paper/ProSmith_model_optimization_and_other_models/README.md

 ```

 The `report_full.xlsx` file contains the predicted interaction class together with the corresponding confidence score for each enzyme–substrate pair.
 This file serves as the primary output of the FusionESP prediction workflow.

+# Acknowledgement
+We would like to express our sincere gratitude to Max Achterweust for his guidance, support, and expertise throughout this project.

+From introducing us to the ProSmith workflow to helping us navigate Python, machine learning, and the SURF supercomputer, your knowledge and willingness to answer our many questions have been invaluable.
+Your support enabled us not only to succesfully reproduce the original ProSmith pipeline, but also to extend and improve it by training new models with an expanded enzym-substrate database.
+Whenever we encountered technical challenges, your patience and enthusiasm helped us move forward.

+This prject has provided us with invaluable experience at the intersection of artificial intelligence and biochemistry, while also giving us the opporunity to contribute to ongoing research.
+It has been a pleasure working with you, and we are truly grateful for the time, encouragement, and dedication you invested in our group.
+Thank you for making this project such an enjoyable, educational, and rewarding experience!